AshishA26/Messaging_App/README.md

 # Messaging_App
 A messaging app that uses React Native, Expo, and Firebase Authentication and Database.
+It is hosted on github pages at [ashisha26.github.io/Messaging_App/](ashisha26.github.io/Messaging_App/).

 Apk is available [here](https://expo.dev/artifacts/eas/2uEZAfpt1Y56tmVyGacosw.apk) or in the releases page of this repo.